iawia002/lux/README.md

 <kbd>Ctrl</kbd>+<kbd>C</kbd> interrupts a download.

 A temporary `.download` file is kept in the output directory.
-If `annie` is run with the same arguments, the download progress will resume from the last session.
+If `annie` is ran with the same arguments, then the download progress will resume from the last session.

 ### Cookies